Precise Asymptotics of Bagging Regularized M-estimators: Introduction

+For simplicity, we often use $\env_f'(x;\tau)$ to denote the partial derivative $\frac{\partial}{\partial x} \env_{f}(x;\tau)$.
 Finally, we use $\Op$ and $\op$ to denote probabilistic big-O and little-o notation, respectively, while the convergences in probability are denoted by $\pto$.
-Most other notation we use is standard and any other non-standard notation is defined inline.
 For the reader's convenience, we also give a quick overview of the specific notation used in this paper in \Cref{tab:notation}.